 - Common Reasons a Closeout Report Is Released

 - Frequently Asked Questions

 This is a tutorial for assisting AFG grantees with their first submittal of a closeout report.
 First, we'll go over what a closeout report is and what you'll need to get started.

 Next, we'll go over how to access the report.

 Third, we'll cover the different sections of a closeout report.

 What Is a Closeout Report?

-The closeout report accounts for all the expenses your organization made with the federal share you received and the funds your organization matched.
+The closeout report accounts for all the expenses your organization made with the federal share you received and the funds your organization provided as a match.